 If you’re new to storyboarding, you might want to try a storyboarding template.
-There are different websites that allow you to create a storyboard for free, which is pretty handy.
+There are different websites that allow you to create a storyboard for free including our personal favourite, Milanote!
 Creating your own storyboard from scratch can be very harrowing, but a template system that holds your hand throughout the process can be a huge relief.

 Yes, we’re drawing still images, but the movement of both characters and cameras is essential.
 You might note that this is a two-shot, but does the camera stay static?
 Does it slowly zoom in?
 Does it suddenly hard pan to the right to reveal something?
 Similarly, do the characters move around in a certain direction?
 Make notes and draw plenty of arrows.